 We hope to see you on campus very soon!

 Robert Riter, Chair

-Bob Riter, chair of the Capital City Campus Advisory Board, is an attorney with Riter Rogers Wattier & Northrup, LLP.
+Bob Riter is an attorney with Riter Rogers Wattier & Northrup, LLP.
 A Pierre native, Bob holds a B.S. in Economics and a J.D. in Law from the University of SD.
 Bob practiced law with his father for 20 years and now with his daughter for nearly 15 years.
 Bob and his wife Carolyn have three children and five grandchildren.